 5.2.3 Forwarding Rule Changes or Self-Changes as Input

 The forwarding behaviour of a computer network is actually determined by the forwarding rule on each device together.
-Therefore, any change of forwarding rule should be informed to the Parser layer to help the Model layer to build a Network Model that is consistent with the actual network forwarding behavior.
+Therefore, any change of forwarding rule should be informed to the Parser layer to help the Model layer to build a Network Model that is consistent with the actual network forwarding behaviour.

 Each forwarding rule change indicates the insertion or deletion of a forwarding rule on a device, and therefore needs to contain the following information: